nhsuk/nhsuk-frontend/packages/components/checkboxes/README.md

         Sign in with NHS.UK login
         </label>
         <span class="nhsuk-hint nhsuk-checkboxes__hint" id="nhsuk-login-item-hint">
-        You’ll have an account if you’ve already proved your identity with either Barclays, CitizenSafe, Digidentity, Experian, Post Office, Royal Mail or SecureIdentity.
+        You'll have an account if you've already proved your identity with either Barclays, CitizenSafe, Digidentity, Experian, Post Office, Royal Mail or SecureIdentity.
         </span>
       </div>
     </div>